-A representative from each of the involved jurisdictions shares in carrying out the command and at times other functions.
-Collectively they direct the management of the incident to accomplish a set of common objectives from all involved agencies.
-Unified command may be at the Incident Management Team or Area Command level.
+A representative from each of the involved jurisdictions shares command and, at times, other functions.
+Collectively they direct the management of the incident to accomplish common objectives.
+Unified command may be at the incident management team or area command level.

-- The concept of unified command simply means that all agencies who have jurisdictional responsibility at the incident contribute to the process of: - Determining overall strategies. - Selection of alternatives. - > Ensuring that joint planning for tactical activities will be accomplished. - > Making maximum use of all assigned resources. - The need for a unified command is brought about because: - > Incidents have no regard for jurisdictional boundaries. - Individual agency responsibilities and authority is normally legally confined to a single jurisdiction.

-• The goals of the unified command are to:

-Improve the information flow and interface between all agencies.

-- Develop a single collective approach to the incident regardless of its functional complexities. - Optimize the efforts of all agencies as they perform their respective missions. - Reduce or eliminate duplicate efforts or omissions. - > Improve each agency's awareness of the plans and actions of all others. - $\succ$ Ensure that all agencies with responsibility for the incident have an - understanding of their organization's goals, objectives, and restrictions. - > Ensure that no agency's authority will be compromised. - > Develop a set of objectives that will be developed for the entire incident.
+- The concept of unified command means that all agencies who have jurisdictional responsibility at the incident contribute to the process of: - > Determining overall strategies. - > Selection of alternatives. - > Ensuring that joint planning for tactical activities is accomplished. - > Maximizing use of all assigned resources. - Unified command is used when: - > Incidents have no regard for jurisdictional boundaries. - Individual agency responsibilities and authority is normally legally confined to a single jurisdiction. - The goals of the unified command are to: - Improve the information flow and interface between all agencies. - Develop a single collective approach to the incident regardless of its functional complexities. - Optimize the efforts of all agencies as they perform their respective missions. - > Reduce or eliminate duplicate efforts or omissions. - > Improve each agency's awareness of the plans and actions of all others. - ➤ Ensure that all agencies with responsibility for the incident have an understanding of their organization's goals, objectives, and restrictions. - > Ensure that no agency's authority will be compromised. - > Develop objectives for the entire incident.